Gorshipiskp/Measurement-Values-System/README.md

 Methods for overloading comparison operators (`__eq__`, `__ne__`, `__lt__`, `__le__`, `__gt__`, `__ge__`) for comparing `MathValue` objects.

 `__round__(self, n=None) -> "MathValue"`: Overloaded number rounding method.

+---

+##  Errors' code

+### `1 – MathValueTypeError`
+Called when you are trying to perform an operation on two non-equatable MathValues, for example when you are trying to add two MathValues with different units of measurement
+### `2 – ExponentTypeError`
+ Called when you try to raise MathValue to a non-numeric power
+### `3 – TenPowerError`
+Called when you try to run the gexp function (from math_utils.py) with the sepbase parameter less than or equal to zero